ZhiJie88/Calculator/README.md

 # Calculator
- Rudementary Calculator, will only be able to compute two value inputs
+ Rudementary calculator, will only be able to compute two value inputs